rust-lang/rfcs/text/0000-target-feature-runtime.md

 * a new enum: `core::detect::TargetFeature`, and
 * a new function: `core::detect::is_target_feature_detected`.

+and moves the target-feature detection macros to `libcore`.

+We could stabilize all of this in stages.
+First, we could just stabilize using the target-feature detection macros from `libcore`, which would unlock doing target-feature detection in `#![no_std]` libraries.
+Unlocking some of the main use-cases like being able to use them in `libcore` itself, and have them do something meaningful when `libstd` is linked.
+Then, we could extend that with the rest of the API, which allows `#![no_std]` binaries to provide their own target-feature detection runtime.

 ## The `#[target_feature_detection_runtime]` attribute

 The `#[target_feature_runtime]` can be used to _define_ a target-feature